Iwasawa theory of elliptic modular forms over imaginary quadratic fields at non-ordinary primes: Beilinson-Flach elements and factorization

 for each $\m$ and $\lambda\in\{\alpha,\beta\}$, via the morphisms $\pi_{\m}$ and the identification $\mu_{\m}$ given by Corollary~\ref{cor:topropLLZ2Cor526enhanced}.
 Recall that $\m=\n\ff$.
 We may define

 to be the image of $\BF^\lambda_{\m}$ under the corestriction map.
-Furthermore, arguing as in the proof of \cite[Proposition~3.10]{buyukbodukleianticycloord}, we see that these elements satisfy an Euler-system norm relation as $\mathfrak{n}$ varies.
+Furthermore, arguing as in the proof of \cite[Proposition~3.10]{buyukbodukleianticycloord}, we see that these elements satisfy the twisted Euler-system norm relation (\ref{EQN_ESrelation}).
 We may decompose the pair of Beilinson-Flach classes $\{\BF^\alpha_{\mathfrak{n}}, \BF^\beta_{\mathfrak{n}}\}$ using Theorem~\ref{thm:decompBFhida} to obtain bounded classes, namely

 for some $\BF^{\#}_{\mathfrak{n}},\BF^{\flat}_{\mathfrak{n}}$ inside $H^1(K(\mathfrak{n}),\TT_{f,\chi}\otimes_{\cO_L} L)$.
 Here, we treat all the Beilinson-Flach elements as elements of $H^1(K(\mathfrak{n}),\TT_{f,\chi}\widehat\otimes\cH_{L,k-1}(\Gamma^\cyc)^\iota)$.